 Living as a digital nomad, you’re able to see incredible places, learn from different cultures, and work when or where you want to — true freedom.

-As the reality of a worldwide recession looms, location independence and remote work opportunities have become increasingly sought after.
+As the reality of a worldwide recession sets in, location independence and remote work opportunities have become increasingly sought after.
 Lately I’ve been getting questions about how to become a digital nomad.

-So I thought it was about time I put together a free guide sharing some of my best tips and advice for others who want to give it a shot!
+So I thought it was about time I put together a free guide sharing some of my best tips and advice for others who want to give it a shot in 2023!

 What Is A Digital Nomad?